RocketChat/docs-old/3. Installing and Updating/2. Deployment Options/Ubuntu.md

-# Deploying Rocket.Chat to Ubuntu
+# Deploying Rocket.Chat on Ubuntu

 This guide explains how to deploy your own Rocket.Chat instance to a Ubuntu Linux machine using the command line.